 Facilitating discussion – Encourage students to talk about what cancer is, its treatments and possible side effects.
 This will help prepare students for any physical or emotional changes in their classmate.

 Answering questions – Discussing the facts openly helps reduce anxieties and uncertainties.
 If you don’t know the answer, offer to find out.
 Remind students of their classmate’s right to privacy and the potential impact of sharing information on social media.
+If you’re caught off guard by a question, consider responding with “That’s a really good question, what makes you ask that?”
+This will give you some insight into why the person is asking the question.

 Being prepared – When a student has cancer, it’s a good bet most classmates are thinking, “Will they die?”, and a few will probably ask.
 Balancing the truth and family wishes can be a challenge.
 A gentle way to respond might be: “Cancer is a very serious illness and we are all worried about your classmate, but we know that the treatment team at the hospital is working hard to help them.
 If we learn of any developments, we will let the class know.”